 - a.
-Pursuant to WIC 14029.91(a)(1)(B), Oral interpretation services shall be provided by an interpreter that, at a minimum, meets all of the following qualifications: - i.
-Demonstrated proficiency in speaking and understanding both spoken English and the target language spoken by the limited- English-proficient beneficiary. - ii.
-Knowledge in both English and the target language of health care terminology and concepts relevant to health care delivery systems.
-The ability to interpret effectively, accurately, and impartially, both receptively and expressly, to and from the language spoken by the limited-English-proficient beneficiary and English, using any necessary specialized vocabulary, terminology, and phraseology. - iii.
-Adheres Adherence to generally accepted interpreter ethics principle principles, including client confidentiality. - x.
+Pursuant to WIC 14029.91(a)(1)(B), Oral interpretation services shall be provided by an interpreter that, at a minimum, meets all of the following qualifications: - Demonstrated proficiency in speaking and understanding both spoken English and the language spoken by the limited-Englishproficient beneficiary. - ii.
+The ability to interpret effectively, accurately, and impartially, both receptively and expressly, to and from the language spoken by the limited-English-proficient beneficiary and English, using any necessary specialized vocabulary, terminology, and phraseology. - Adherence to generally accepted interpreter ethics principles, including client confidentiality. - x.
 Pursuant to WIC Section 14029.91(a)(1)(C), the Contractor shall not require a beneficiary with limited English proficiency to provide his or her own interpreter or rely on a staff member who does not meet the qualifications described in WIC 14029.91(a)(1)(B). - xi.
 The Contractor shall not rely on an adult or minor child accompanying the limited-English-proficient beneficiary to interpret or facilitate communication except under the circumstances described in WIC Section 14029.91 (a)(1)(D). - xii.
 The Contractor shall notify its beneficiaries: - a.
-That oral interpretation is available for any language and written translation is available in prevalent languages-to individuals whose primary language is not English.
+That oral interpretation is available for any language and written translation is available in prevalent languages to individuals whose primary language is not English.
 This may include, but is not limited to: - i.
 Qualified interpreters; - ii.
-Information written in other languages.
+Information written in other languages. - b.

-- b.
 That auxiliary aids and services are available upon request and at no cost for beneficiaries with disabilities.
 Free aids and services to people with disabilities to help them communicate better may include, but are not limited to: - i.
-Qualified sign language interpreters; - ii.
+Qualified sign language interpreters;

+- ii.
 Written information in other formats (large print, audio, accessible electronic formats, other formats.) - c.
 How to access services. - xiii.
-Pursuant to 45 CFR §92.201, the Contractor shall not require a beneficiary with limited English proficiency to accept language assistance services. - xiv.
+The Contractor shall notify beneficiaries and prospective beneficiaries that written translation is available in prevalent languages free of cost and how to access those materials. - xiv.
+Pursuant to 45 CFR §92.201, the Contractor shall not require a beneficiary with limited English proficiency to accept language assistance services. - xv.
 The Contractor shall provide, all written materials for potential beneficiaries and beneficiaries consistent with the following: - a.
 Use easily understood language and format. - b.
 Use a font size no smaller than 12 point. - c.
 Be available in alternative formats and through the provision of auxiliary aids and services in an appropriate manner that takes into consideration the special needs of beneficiaries or potential beneficiaries with disabilities or limited English proficiency. - d.
 Include a large print tagline in at least the top 16 non-English languages and information on how to request auxiliary aids and services, including the provision of the materials in alternative formats.
-Large print means printed in a font size no smaller than 18 point. - xv.
-Information for potential beneficiaries. - a.
-The Contractor shall provide the information specified in this section to each potential beneficiary, either in paper or in electronic format, at the time that the potential beneficiary is first required to enroll in the Contractor's program. - b.
-The information for potential beneficiaries shall include, at a minimum, all of the following:
+Large print means printed in a font size no smaller than 18 point. - xvi.
+The Contractor shall post a DHCS-approved nondiscrimination notice and language taglines in at least the top 16 non-English languages in the State (as determined by DHCS), as well as large print, explaining the availability of free language assistance services, including written translation and oral interpretation to understand the information provided, and the toll-free and TTY/TDY telephone number of the Contractor's member/customer service unit, as follows: - a.
+In all conspicuous physical locations where the Contractor interacts with the public;